Serious illness

 • Response to Pain or Unresponsive – consider intubation

-• Treat raised intracranial pressure – 20% Mannitol or Sodium Chloride 3%
+• Treat raised intracranial pressure – mannitol 20% or sodium chloride 3%

-• Correct hypoglycaemia
+• Correct Hypoglycaemia

-• Treat status epilepticus
+• Treat Status Epilepticus

-Exposure
+Exposure (E)

-Fully expose the child and assess temperature, rashes and signs of injury
+Fully expose the child

-• Look for non blanching rashes or purpura
+• Non-blanching rashes or purpura

 • Urticaria or angioedema